byelipk/ubuntu_rails_postgres_setup/README.md

 This is an aide-memoire on the steps to installing Rails v 4.0.2, Ruby v 2.0.0, and Postgresql 9.3 on Ubuntu 12.04LTS running on a VMWare Player virtual machine.

-This is NOT meant to be comphrehensive, and is aimed at developers who have been working with ruby and rails in a Windows environment, but now seek to switch over to a unix development environment.
+This is aimed at developers who have been working with ruby and rails in a Windows environment, but now seek to switch over to a unix development environment.

 Why use a virtual environment for rails development?